Introducing Triberg

 Where to Stay

-Triberg Best Western is quietly located on the outskirts of Triberg, near the waterfalls.
-In fact, it is just a short walk to the high street.
-The rooms are neat, modern, clean and spacious.
-Ideal place for families.
+The Best Western in Triberg is quietly located on the outskirts of the Town, near the waterfalls.
+It is just a short walk to the high street.
+The rooms are neat, modern, clean and spacious—an ideal place for families.
 The staff are friendly and attentive.
-Breakfast and evening meal is very good.
-The hotel guests are given a free pass to the waterfall.
+Breakfast and evening meal are very good.
+Hotel guests are given a complimentary pass to the waterfall.
 Free wifi, sauna and private parking are available for guests.
 Check availability and rates for the Best Western Triberg

 Campsites